ian-pvd/ian-pvd.github.io/_posts/2023-09-16-chrome-tabs.md

 image: chrome-tabs-menu.png
 ---

-Firefox is my browser for casual reading & browsing but when I need to get work done, I switch back to Chrome.
+For casual reading & browsing, use Firefox.
+When I need to get work done, I always switch back to Chrome.
 Tab groups are crucial for keeping my development workflows untangled.

 I prefer to have as few tabs open as possible, and I always want to be able to find the one I need.
 Chrome's tab groups, along with quickly pinning, undocking, duplicating, and searching tabs is indispensable during project management and engineering.